ScottCUSA/launches/README.md

 The tool has two modes:
  - The normal mode performs a check for upcoming launches within a 24 hour window, and outputs any upcoming space launches on the command line.
- - The service mode performs a check for upcoming launches repeatedly, at a user configured repeat rate, until the user presses `Ctrl+C`. </br>
+ - The service mode performs a check for upcoming launches repeatedly, at a configurable schedule, until the user presses `Ctrl+C`. </br>
    In this mode a notification will be sent via the configured notification services if upcoming launches are found.
 More on this later.

+The service mode supports two scheduling methods:
+ - Daily Scheduling (default): Checks for upcoming launches at specific times each day (e.g., "07:00", "19:00")
+ - Periodic Scheduling: Checks for upcoming launches at fixed time intervals (e.g., every 24 hours)

 The tool is configurable using command-line arguments.
 Notification service configurations are loaded from disk from a JSON formated file.